objektwerks/scalablytyped/README.md

 >The ScalablyTyped mapping appears to support pre-version 3 Chart.js mappings for xAxes and yAxes, where a
 >js.Array[ChartXAxe] or js.Array[ChartYAxe] is required.
 Chart.js versions 3+ require a ChartXAxe or ChartYAxe.

->It would appear ScalaJs needs it's own custom chart. :)
+>It would appear ScalaJs needs it's own custom chart component.

 JS Solution
 -----------